installturbotaxusaa/installturbotaxusaa.github.io/README.md

 ### Physical Retail Purchase:

-Inside the Box: If you bought a physical copy of TurboTax from a retail store, the license code is usually located inside the box.
+<b>Inside the Box:</b> If you bought a physical copy of TurboTax from a retail store, the license code is usually located inside the box.
 It might be printed on a card or on the back of the CD/DVD sleeve.
 Instruction Manual: Sometimes, the license code can be found within the instruction manual included in the box.
 ### Online Purchase: